Casa Dumetz Wines

 A small, ultra-premium winery focused on purity of flavors and clarity of fruit

 Owner and Winemaker, Sonja Magdevski, did not grow up with a dream of owning a vineyard.
-Instead, she majored in Political Science and later earned her Master’s degree in Journalism from Michigan State University.
-While training as a journalist, she discovered her passion for wine and began a small production out of her garage.
-Only 4 years later would Magdevski turn her side project into a commercial winery which she named, Casa Dumetz.
+Instead, she majored in Political Science at the University of Michigan and later attended graduate school where she earned her Master’s degree in Journalism from Michigan State University.
+When studying and training as a journalist, she discovered her passion for wine and began a small production out of her garage.
+Only 4 short years later would Magdevski turn her side project into a commercial winery which she named, Casa Dumetz.

-Focusing primarily on Rhône varietals, Casa Dumetz intends to produce a long line of Grenache wines in the upcoming vintages, including: Grenache Blanc, Grenache Gris Rosé, vineyard designate Grenache, a Grenache-Santa Barbara County blend and a 100% Mourvèdre - a companion grape to Grenache.
-Magdevski’s winemaking techniques are centered around small-lot, terroir-driven wines that express the unique region and, above all, clarity of fruit.
+Focusing primarily on Rhône varietals, Casa Dumetz intends to produce a long line of Grenache wines in the upcoming vintages, including: Grenache Blanc, Grenache Gris Rosé, vineyard designate Grenache, a Grenache-Santa Barbara County blend and a 100% Mourvèdre - a companion grape for Grenache.
+Magdevski’s winemaking techniques are centered around small-lot, terroir-driven wines that express the unique growing region and, above all, clarity of fruit.
 While allowing the vineyards to do most of the work, once harvested, Magdevski concentrates on preserving the purity of flavors with whole cluster, cool fermentations in order to “coax aromatics and elongate tannins.”
-She takes winemaking seriously and ages them in neutral French oak barrels, enabling them to ultimately speak for themselves.
+She takes winemaking seriously and processes her wines with minimal handling while aging them in neutral French oak barrels, enabling them to speak for themselves.